All Episodes

 They created reasonable doubt.

-Additionally, the best counsel provided Jamie King's records to the state to show that that is her phone number and represented it as such.
+Additionally, defense counsel provided Jamie King's records to the state to show that that is her phone number and represented it as such.

-Um, so this is discussions, and where he is calling her mom about and talking about the argument and the fight between the defendant, Sach, Chaser, and as he's referred to at this bottom message, where she is talking to Mr. Demons about that person, showing that it is not Sack that is on the other end of this line or this particular phone call.
+So this is discussions and where he is calling her mom about and talking about the argument and the fight between the defendant, Sack Chaser, and as he's referred to at this bottom message, where she is talking to Mr. Dennons about that person, showing that it is not Sack that is on the other end of this line or this particular phone call.

-Um moving on, and then we also have that's also another speculation for why Melly killed uh Sack Chaser.
+That's also another speculation for why Mellie killed Sack Chaser.

 It was because there was beef between Sack Chaser and Melly's mom.

-There's a bunch of rumors because one of the biggest things in this trial is like, well, why would Melly kill his two best friends?
+There's a bunch of rumors because one of the biggest things in this trial is like, well, why would Mellie kill his two best friends?

-There's one about like I told y'all before with Sack Chaser, and then the other one is that um they were standing to make some money, right?
+There's one about, like I told y'all before, with Sack Chaser, and then the other one is that they were standing to make some money, right, from I think selling the YW copyright or trademark.

 So he had them killed so that he would get a bigger lump of the money.